Accelerate Stochastic Subgradient Method by Leveraging Local Growth Condition: Proximal ASSG based on the regularized variant

 Then we consider any $t\geq 2$, where $\frac{\eta_t}{\beta}\leq 1$.
 Then

 Therefore

 \end{proof}

-Next, we present a high probability convergence bound of ProxSSGS for optimizing $\Fh(\w)$. \begin{thm} Suppose Assumption \ref{ass:2}.c holds.
+Next, we present a high probability convergence bound of ProxSSGS for optimizing $\Fh(\w)$. \begin{theorem} Suppose Assumption \ref{ass:2}.c holds.
 Let $\wh_T$ be the returned solution of Algorithm~\ref{alg:ssgs-prox}.
 Given $\w_1\in\R^d$, $\delta<1/e$ and $T\geq 3$, with a high probability $1-\delta$ we have